brain-score/vision/docs/source/modules/tutorial.rst

 Quickstart
 ==========
-In this section, we will provide a quick and easy way to get Brain-Score up and running.
-This is mainly for those who do not have the time to read or do the whole tutorial, or for those who just want to go ahead and submit a model quickly; however, we do officially recommend that you read and do the entire tutorial, as it will help you in the future.
+In this section, we will provide a quick and easy way to get your model(s) ready for submission.
+This is mainly for those who do not have the time to read or do the whole tutorial, or for those who just want to go ahead and submit a model quickly; however, we recommend referring back to this tutorial, especially if you encounter errors.
 This section also does not have pictures, which the other more lengthy sections below do.
-In this case, we will submit a version of AlexNet from Pytorch’s library; the main steps are outlined below:
+As an example, we will submit a version of AlexNet from Pytorch’s library; the main steps are outlined below:

-1. Clone a copy of  the ``sample-model-submission`` repo from our Github.
+1. Clone a copy of  the ``sample-model-submission`` repo from from https://github.com/brain-score/sample-model-submission.
 If you are wondering about what the various repos on the main Brain-Score github do, check out the ``Overview`` section below.
    Here is the command for a terminal: ::
      git clone https://github.com/brain-score/sample-model-submission.git